tytydraco/yessleep/out/My_mother_always_said_I_was_pretty.md

 * * *

 She invited me over and I couldn’t refuse again.
-It isn’t that I didn’t want to see my own mother, it was just that her presence was.. off.
+It isn’t that I didn’t want to see my own mother, it was just that her presence was… off.
 She didn’t seem like a mother, she almost seemed like a college friend that drank too much.

 Her house was beautiful and secluded without another house for miles.
 When I asked her why she lived so far from civilization, she joked that it was so that no one would be able to hear my screaming.